bridgetownrb/bridgetown/bridgetown-website/src/_docs/index.md

 For more background on this development approach, [read up on our Jamstack primer](/docs/jamstack/).

+For a succinct overview of how the Bridgetown build process works and what goes into creating a site, [read our Core Concepts guide](/docs/core-concepts/).

 ## Quick Instructions

 Read [requirements]({{ '/docs/installation' | relative_url }}) for more information on what you'll need to have set up in advance.